Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., and Desert Companion

 Or to take another example, Mr. and Mrs. Doe have a major financial account in the trust.
 They both die.
 Jane Doe, their daughter, is the successor trustee.
 When the financial account was put into the trust, a "Certificate and Affidavit of Trust," was given to the institution showing that after Mr. and Mrs. Doe die, Jane Doe will the successor trustee.
 In most cases all Jane Doe will have to do is show the financial institution the death certificates of Mr. and Mrs. Doe.
 (In case the financial institution has lost the paperwork, Jane Doe should have the Trust and Certificate and Affidavit of Trust to show the institution.)

-But there are at least two situations in which professional assistance could be very valuable.
+But there are at least three situations in which professional assistance could be very valuable.

 The first situation concerns debts of the person who died.
 Under a 2011 law, a person who receives money from a dead person, even if it is through a trust or through a payable on death bank account, can be in certain circumstance liable for the debts of the dead person up to the amount of money they received.
 The successor trustee may publish a Notice to Creditors which can be useful in cutting off many creditor claims.
 If this is at all a concern, the successor trustee should consult a lawyer.